guicho271828/CL-CUDD/README.md

 BDDs (Binary Decision Diagrams) are awesome datastructures that can compactly represent exponentially large number of datasets, as well as allowing the direct computation over the compressed representation, i.e., you do not have to decompress the datastructure for those operations!

 [CUDD](http://vlsi.colorado.edu/~fabio/CUDD/)
-is a famous implementation of BDDs and its relatives:
+is a famous C implementation of BDDs and its relatives:
 Multi-Terminal Binary Decision Diagrams (MTBDDs, also known as Algebraic DD / ADDs) and Zero-suppressed Decision Diagrams.